 Troubleshooting

-• Calendar/event not showing: Verify the Cal.com event is published and that you pasted the correct Event ID.
+• Calendar/event not showing: Verify the Cal.com event is published, that your API key connection is valid, and that you selected the correct event in the action.
 Make sure the event is visible to the host and not restricted by team settings.

 • Booking not created: Confirm the Real‑Time Booking action is attached to the agent and that your prompt contains a clear instruction to schedule.
 Check call logs for any errors in booking.